flatpak/flatpak.github.io/source/developer.html.haml.markdown

   While it is relatively simple to host an xdg-app repository, there are some important details to be aware of.

   archive-z2 repositories contain a single file for each file in the application.
-This means that pull operations will do a lot of http requests.
+This means that pull operations will do a lot of HTTP requests.
 Since new requests are slow, it is important to enable HTTP keep-alive on the web server.

   OSTree supports something called static deltas.
 These are single files in the repo that contains all the data needed to go between two revisions (or from nothing to a revision).
 Creating such deltas will take up more space on the server, but will make downloads much faster.
 This can be done with the build-update-repo --generate-static-deltas.